WireBootstrap Query Service

 ORM is an acronym for object-relational mapping which is a way in which data types in one system can be represented in another using object oriented programming.
 Common ORM solutions in modern server-side programming include NHibernate and Entity Framework.

-WireBootstrap has an ORM solution built on top of it's base query features that creates Typescript classes, interfaces, and enums from tables, views, and stored procedures inside a database, data service, or other data connector end-point.
+WireBootstrap has an built on top of it's base query features that creates Typescript classes, interfaces, and enums from tables, views, and stored procedures inside a database, data service, or other data connector end-point.
 The resulting TypeScript classes allow CRUD operations such as reading, writing, deleting, and updating these objects directly from JavaScript.

 The WireBootstrap Query Service uses the WireBootstrap ORM solution for Microsoft SQL Server.
 It contains a TSQL script that can be run against a database that creates an ORM file.
 The ORM file can then be added to TypeScript projects in order to program against the SQL objects directly from code.